Xundrug/EPB/README.md

 ------------
 Follow these steps on Linux/OSX:

-    1、Download and install Python 2.7 or greater from https://conda.io/miniconda.html
-       (Example: your system is ubuntu/Linux with 64-bit, and download file name is Miniconda3-latest-Linux-x86_64.sh) after download: chmod +x  Miniconda3-latest-Linux-x86_64.sh
+    1、Download and install Python (from https://conda.io/miniconda.html, and it version greater than 2.7) (Example: your system is ubuntu/Linux with 64-bit, and download file name is Miniconda3-latest-Linux-x86_64.sh) after download: chmod +x  Miniconda3-latest-Linux-x86_64.sh
                        ./Miniconda3-latest-Linux-x86_64.sh